-AAU v USAG – two titans in the gymnastics world, but what sets them apart?
-This comprehensive guide delves into the nuances and distinctions between the Amateur Athletic Union (AAU) and the USA Gymnastics (USAG).
+AAU vs USAG – the two major organizations in US gymnastics, but what sets them apart?
+This comprehensive guide delves into the nuances and distinctions between the Amateur Athletic Union (AAU) and USA Gymnastics (USAG).

 The Differences Between AAU and USAG

-The Amateur Athletic Union (AAU) is a non-profit organization that aims to promote and develop amateur sports and physical fitness programs in the United States.
-Some of the main objectives of the AAU include:
+The Amateur Athletic Union (AAU) promotes amateur sports and physical fitness programs across the United States.
+It’s main objectives include:

-- To promote physical fitness and health among individuals of all ages.
+- The promotion if physical fitness and health among individuals of all ages.

-- To provide opportunities for athletes to participate in sports programs and competitions at the local, regional, and national levels.
+- Providing opportunities for athletes to participate in sports programs and competitions at the local, regional, and national levels.

-- To provide education and training for coaches, referees, and officials.
+- Providing education and training for coaches, referees, and officials.

 - To support the development of new and emerging sports.